huma-engineering/huma-docs/data-collection/admin-portal/managing-deployments/general-settings/icon-language-and-labels.md

 > 🛑 **IMPORTANT**: Once you have downloaded the localisation file, your deployment configuration will be locked and you won’t be able to make any changes.
 For the full procedure, please refer to [this documentation](https://humatherapeutics.atlassian.net/wiki/spaces/DO/pages/3298689083/How-To+Log+a+Translation+Request).

 ## Labels[^1]
-At the bottom of the **Deployment Config** page, you can find the labels toggle.
+At the bottom of the **Deployment config** page, you can find the **Labels** toggle.
 Enable this feature to assign tags to patients.
 Once enabled, this will appear as a column in the [Patient List](../../../clinician-portal/managing-patients/patient-list.md) and care teams will be able to add labels to patients in order to help with filtering.

 ![image](./assets/IconLanguage05.png)